FiberTrades/session-bias-tool/README.md

-# session-bias-tool
+# session-tool
-Session bias prep tool for Pre London Session
+Session tool for in depth understanding of your trading Session window